Morita classes of microdifferential algebroids: Introduction

 Let $X$ be a complex contact manifold.
 By Darboux theorem, a local model of $X$ is an open subset of the projective cotangent bundle $P^*M$ of a complex manifold $M$.
-Let $\she_{P^*M}$ be the sheaf of microdifferential operators on $P^*M$.
+Let $\she_{P^*M}$ be the sheaf of microdifferential operators on $P^*M$ (a localization of the algebra of differential operators on $M$).
 A microdifferential algebra ($\she$-algebra, for short) on $X$ is a sheaf of $\C$-algebras locally isomorphic to $\she_{P^*M}$.

-In the strict sense, to quantize $X$ means to endow it with an $\she$-algebra.
+To quantize $X$ in the strict sense means to endow it with an $\she$-algebra.
+(The relation between quantization and microdifferential operators is classical, see for example~\cite{Bou99,Pol15} for details.)
 This might not be possible in general.
 However, Kashiwara~\cite{Kas96} proved that $X$ is endowed with a canonical $\she$-algebroid $\stke_X$.
 This means the following.
 To an algebra $A$ one associates the linear category with one object and elements of $A$ as its endomorphisms.
 Similarly, to a sheaf of algebras on $X$ one associates a linear stack.
 An $\she$-algebroid on $X$ is a $\C$-linear stack locally equivalent to one associated with an $\she$-algebra.
+In this sense, a quantization of $X$ is the datum of an $\she$-algebroid on $X$.

-Having to deal with an algebroid instead of an algebra is not very limiting.
-For example, one can consider the stack of modules $\stkMod(\stke_X)$ and in particular regular holonomic modules attached to Lagrangian subvarieties (see \cite{Kas96,DS07} and~\cite{DP05} for the involutive case).
+Having to deal with an algebroid instead of an algebra is not very restrictive.
+For example, it makes sense to consider coherent modules over an $\she$-algebroid, and in particular regular modules along complex involutive subvarieties of $X$.
+The Lagrangian case is of particular interest, since these modules are the counterpart of microlocal perverse sheaves in the Riemann-Hilbert correspondence (see \cite{Kas96,Was05,DP05,DS07}).
+A very interesting example of non-coherent module is the (twisted) sheaf of microfunctions along a totally real, I-symplectic Lagrangian submanifold (see~\cite[\S4]{Kas96}).